dropbox/focus/README.md

 # 🧘 Focus

-A Gradle plugin that generates a `settings.gradle` file containing a single project and it's dependencies, allowing you to focus on a specific feature or module without needing to sync the rest of your monorepo.
+A Gradle plugin that generates module-specific `settings.gradle` files, allowing you to focus on a specific feature or module without needing to sync the rest of your monorepo.

-The Focus plugin evaluates your project setup and creates a unique `settings.gradle` file for the module you want to focus on, which only includes the dependies required by that module.
-It then creates a `focus.settings.gradle` file that references the currently focused module.
+The Focus plugin evaluates your project setup and creates a unique `settings.gradle` file for the module you want to focus on, which only includes the dependencies required by that module.
+It then creates a `.focus` file that references the currently focused module.

 With these files in place only the modules that you need will be configured by Gradle when you sync your project.
-Deleting the `focus.settings.gradle` file will revert to using the `settings-all.gradle` file to configure your entire project.
+Deleting the `.focus` file, which can be done using the `clearFocus` task, will revert to using the includes file to configure your entire project.

 ### Setup